Nutrinza Limited Terms of Trade

 1. Payment and Invoices

-Subject to Credit Approval: Nutrinza will not be required to supply or sell any Goods to the Buyer until the Buyer has successfully completed (to Nutrinza's satisfaction) Nutrinza's credit approval process and Nutrinza has opened a credit account for the Buyer.
-The Buyer agrees that Nutrinza may collect information about the Buyer from the Buyer and third parties (such as credit reporting agencies), and may also use and disclose such information, for the purposes of assessing the Buyer's creditworthiness and opening a credit account for the Buyer any other purposes specified in Nutrinza's Privacy Policy (a copy of which is available at https://www.nutrinza.com/intelact-group-privacy-policy/
+Subject to Credit Approval: Nutrinza will not be required to supply, sell or contract any Goods to the Buyer until the Buyer has successfully completed (to Nutrinza's satisfaction) Nutrinza's credit approval process and Nutrinza has opened a credit account for the Buyer.
+The Buyer agrees that Nutrinza may collect information about the Buyer from the Buyer and third parties (such as credit reporting agencies), and may also use and disclose such information, for the purposes of assessing the Buyer's creditworthiness and opening a credit account for the Buyer and, any other purposes specified in Nutrinza's Privacy Policy (a copy of which is available at https://www.nutrinza.com/privacy-policy/

 1.1 Payment